ShawnLess/al-folio/_pages/about.md

 social: true
 ---

-My research centers around the efficiency and scalability issues of next-generation micro-processors for the emerging planet-scale applications.
+Centers around the efficiency and scalability of next-generation micro-processors for the emerging planet-scale applications.
 With domain specific architecture and kilo-scale networks, *I believe the future heterogeneous manycore micorprocessor would provide unprecedented computation power and efficiency, empowering us to better acquire, process and understand the information of the world.*

 I have spent my last 10 years in pursuing this goal, taped out multiple novel microprocessor along with the toolchains/runtime support,